-Sheltered accommodation is a term used to describe a group of dwellings built in accordance with specific guidelines set by the Department of Social Development, designed for older or disabled people and with support provided on site.
+Sheltered accommodation is a term used to describe a group of dwellings built in accordance with specific guidelines set by the Department for Communities, designed for older or disabled people and with support provided on site.

 Sheltered accommodation aims to promote residents’ independence for as long as possible while at the same time ensuring contact with support staff and others, enabling residents to access help and assistance when needed.
 Contact with other tenants ensures that an active social life can continue to be enjoyed even as one becomes frailer.